sinclairtarget/git-who/README.md

 ## DEVELOPMENT
 ### Test Repository Submodule
 Some of the automated tests for `git-who` need to run against a Git repository.
-A test repository is attached to this repository as a submodule.
+Test repositories are attached to this repository as submodules.

 If you want to run the automated tests, you will first need to set up the
-submodule:
+submodules:

 ```
 $ git submodule update --init
 ```

-### Unit Tests
+### Automated Tests
-The unit tests, written in Go, can be run using:
+The unit and integration tests, written in Go, can be run using:

 ```
 $ rake test